Wood Destroying Pest Control & Prevention

 Termites are social insects and live in colonies with specific roles.
 There are workers, soldiers, reproductives and even queens.
 As a colony matures, it may release winged males and females – or “swarmers.”
 If they survive, swarmers will settle, shed their wings and form a new colony.
 Swarming season occurs in late spring through fall depending on the species and geographic location.

 Most damage by carpenter ants in the pacific northwest are caused by 2 species: Camponotus modoc or Camponotus vicinus.
 These species commonly nest in standing trees, logs, stumps, structures, etc.

 Carpenter ants are serious pests of buildings in the pacific northwest.
 Although they normally excavate in stumps, logs, and hollow trees, these ants become pests when they move indoors.
 Unlike termites, carpenter ants do not eat wood.
 They kick out sawdust like chewings when building their nests.
 This is a sure sign of a carpenter ant infestation; termites do not make sawdust.

 Carpenter ants tunnel through building timbers, posing a risk of structural failure.
-With a longstanding infetations, damage my require extensive repair.
-Typically only minor repairs are needed.
+With a longstanding infestation, damage may require extensive repair.
+(Typically only minor repairs are needed.)
 Usually they enter into a crack in the foundation.
 They seem to prefer moist, rotten wood, but they will readily mine dry wood any place in the house.
 Carpenter ants do not restrict their nesting activities to just wood.
 They will build their nest in ant material they can bite into – installation, paper, bark are just a few examples.

 Signs of a Carpenter Ant Infestation: